My Parallel Travel Packing List to Nepal and India

 It’s just another journey.

 A very great one, certainly.
 But a journey nonetheless.
-You just need a packing list of some kind, find out you packed some really pointless crap, pick other things up along the way, hope for the best – and be committed enough to ride through any storm.
+You just need a packing list of some kind, then find out you packed some really pointless crap, pick other things up along the way which are more useful, hope for the best – and be committed enough to ride through any storm.

 Or be shipwrecked, cast ashore, and somehow – be equally committed to start again.